 #3.
 The realest Pastel de Nata by Manteigaria (1,00€)

 This topic could be turned into a major heated argument if instead of “realest” was “best” Pastel de Nata.
 It’s simple, although food is not football, try this next time: within a Portuguese group, ask what’s THE best Pastel de Nata and by the end you’ll be as confused.
-I’m a huge fan of these little sweet babies and Manteigaria is part of my top 3 – no doubt!
-There’s a winning combination of subtle flakiness with buttery thickness on the pastry along with the just-enough-sweet filling that give me chills.
+We’re huge fans of these little sweet babies and Manteigaria is part of our top 3 – no doubt!
+There’s a winning combination of subtle flakiness with buttery thickness on the pastry along with the just-enough-sweet filling that give us chills.

 Hot tip: The store is pretty small, only with a balcony, no tables or chairs, so in case you don’t want to eat your pastry there, ask for their square sized package that fits perfectly each unit.